Перейти к содержимому

 }

 All Aspire Azure resources are subclasses of the AzureProvisioningResource type.
-This type enables the customization of the generated Bicep by providing a fluent API to configure the Azure resources using the ConfigureInfrastructure API.
-For example, you can configure the sku, location, and more.
-The following example demonstrates how to customize the Azure Service Bus resource:
+This type enables customization of the generated Bicep using the fluent ConfigureInfrastructure API.
+For example, you can configure the SKU, location, tags, and more:

 C# — AppHost.cs